aspose-ocr/Aspose.OCR-Documentation/net/getting-started/installation/text-in-wild-model/_index.md

 {{% alert color="caution" %}}
 **Important considerations:**

-- Text-in-wild recognition model cannot be used separately from the core Aspose.OCR package for .NET [NuGet package](/ocr/net/text-in-wild-model/#nuget-package).
+- Text-in-wild recognition model cannot be used separately from the core [Aspose.OCR for .NET package](/ocr/net/installation/).
-- [Downloadable](/ocr/net/text-in-wild-model/#downloadable) Aspose.OCR for .NET already includes the Text-in-wild recognition model.
+- [Downloadable](/ocr/net/installation/#downloadable) Aspose.OCR for .NET already includes the Text-in-wild recognition model.
 There is no need to install an additional package.
 {{% /alert %}}

 The package can be added to your project directly from Microsoft Visual Studio or using PowerShell commands.